Last Updated on 1 May 2026 by cooksimply

 What if I can’t get black beans – can I use a sauce or paste?

 There are many good pre-made black bean sauces available to buy at supermarkets.
-So if you can’t get hold of black beans, you can certainly use this recipe with a pre-brought jar of sauce, too as a substitute.
+So if you can’t get hold of black beans, you can certainly use this recipe with a pre-bought jar of sauce, too, as a substitute.

 Can you use an alternative to beef?